HechtSin/SQE_phonon/README.md

 SQE folder is for SQE simulation
 Thermal_diffuse folder utilizes SQE script to integrate over energy to calculate thermal diffuse patterns

+It seems there is some band folding issue after phonopy version 2.16.0.
+Please use 2.15.1 or 2.15.0 for this script.